-Hathras gangrape protest: Rahul, Priyanka Gandhi to visit woman’s family today
+Hathras gangrape protest: Family demands SC probe, says SIT ‘hand in glove’ with accused

 10.53 am: The woman’s family demands a Supreme Court-monitored probe, saying the Special Investigation Team is “hand in glove” with the accused, News18 reports.
 The mother says they do not want a Central Bureau Investigation-led inquiry into the case either.
 “The UP administration didn’t give me the body of my daughter, I kept begging,” she adds.
 “We don’t want CBI enquiry.”

-10.49 am: Hathras Sub-Divisional Magistrate Prem Prakash Meena says the media is now allowed to enter the woman’s village in Hathras, ANI reports.
+10.49 am: Hathras Sub-Divisional Magistrate Prem Prakash Meena says the media is now allowed to enter the woman’s village in Hathras and meet her family, ANI reports.
 “Since SIT probe in the village is complete, the restriction on media has been lifted,” he says.
 Meena also dismisses allegations that the police have confiscated the phones of the woman’s family and placed them under a virtual house arrest.

 10.43 am: The Delhi Police registers a case against the persons who staged a protest to demand justice in the Hathras gangrape case, as well as against those who were demanding a fair investigation in Sushant Singh Rajput’s death, the Hindustan Times reports.